nvsblmike/Promotional-Task-5-Kodecamp/README.md

 - **Network ACLs (Access Control Lists)**: Additional layer of security at the subnet level to control inbound and outbound traffic.

 ## Screenshots
-Screenshots for each step can be found [here](https://docs.google.com/document/d/149ULfyAiB0FIpdxClxw1hQI8V9YhDat_KuhNotjQemY/edit?usp=sharing).
+Screenshots for each step and the VPC Architectural Diagram can be found [here](https://docs.google.com/document/d/149ULfyAiB0FIpdxClxw1hQI8V9YhDat_KuhNotjQemY/edit?usp=sharing).

 ---